UMich-ML-Group/RL-Ridesharing/README.md

 ### Episode Termination:
 All the passangers have been served.

 For now, there is no passenger will be generated during the episode.
-(We can test more complicated senario later)
+(We can test more complicated senario later -->